lerna-lite/lerna-lite/README.md

 [![PR](https://img.shields.io/badge/PR-Welcome-1abc9c)](https://github.com/lerna-lite/lerna-lite/pulls)

-Feel free to contribute any Pull Request.
-Also please note that the original code was not created by me and my knowledge of the library is still limited in some sections of the project.
-The main goal of this fork was to make it more modular and keep dependencies up to date (Renovate was put in place and runs weekly).
+Contributions are very well encouraged.
+Also please note that the original code was created by much smarter persons that myself and my knowledge of the project might still lack in some areas of the project.
+The main goal of this fork was to make it more modular and keep dependencies up to date (Renovate was put in place and is running weekly).

 ### Development / Contributions